-With the above insight, the identification of income responses and the validation of the identifying assumption underlying equation (9) are straightforward.
-For identification, we compare the changes in income trends for the parts of the income distribution affected by tax changes to the changes in income trends for the untreated (or less treated) parts of the distribution, while for validation, we can compare the changes in income trends for different subgroups within the untreated parts of the distribution.
+we compare the changes in income trends for the parts of the income distribution affected by tax changes to the changes in income trends for the untreated (or less treated) parts of the distribution, while for validation, we can compare the changes in income trends for different subgroups within the untreated parts of the distribution.
 Under the assumption of constant trend differentials, we should observe no changes in trend differentials within the untreated (or less treated) parts of the income distribution.

-We illustrate our new approach in Figure 1, which shows the growth in income across the income distribution for two time periods: a pre-reform period, where the tax schedule remains stable and a reform period, where the top tax rate is reduced.
-In both the pre-reform and the reform period, we draw the growth in income as a decreasing function of initial income ( $z{t-1}$ ).
-I.e., income trends differ across the income distribution with individ-
+We illustrate our new approach in Figure 1, which shows the growth in income across the income distribution for two time periods: a pre-reform period, where the tax schedule remains stable, and a reform period, where the top tax rate is reduced.
+In both the pre-reform and the reform period, we draw the growth in income as a decreasing function of initial income ( $z{t-k}$ ).
+I.e., income trends differ across the income distribution with individuals at the top experiencing lower income growth, on average, than individuals with low initial income.
+This pattern is consistent with mean reversion being the dominant feature of the underlying income process.
+Importantly, we do not impose any functional form assumptions on the underlying income process, nor on the relative strength of mean reversion and differential secular income trends.